 There are many types of entrepreneurs and depending on which website you read, you may see a list of five to fifteen types of entrepreneurs.
 The type of entrepreneur you are depends on your goals and personal characteristics (e.g., skills, knowledge, creativity, interests, preferences, situation in life, drive, determination, etc.).

-The Indeed Editorial Team (2023) provides the following list of nine different types of entrepreneurship.12 small boutiques, consultants, plumbers, and accountants are a part of this category.
+The Indeed Editorial Team (2023) provides the following list of nine different types of entrepreneurship.

 Ben & Jerry's Ice Cream